 Preserved lemons have a unique flavor that is both tangy and slightly bitter.
 The process of pickling lemons mellows out their acidity and intensifies their lemony taste.
 The preserved lemons can be used in a variety of dishes, adding a bright and citrusy flavor.
 They are commonly used in tagines, salads, couscous, and rice dishes.

-See also How long should you cook bacon in the air fryer
+See also How long to cook empanadas in oven

 When using preserved lemons, it is important to rinse them well before using to remove excess salt.
 The flesh of the lemons can be used in cooking, while the rind is often finely chopped or sliced.
 The rind has a soft, jelly-like texture and a strong lemon flavor that can enhance the taste of many dishes.